Beeceptor

 Features

-Beeceptor offers a range of features designed to facilitate the creation and management of mock APIs.
+Beeceptor offers a range of features designed to facilitate the creation and management of virtual services and mock APIs.
 Some of its most notable features include:

 • Easy Setup: Beeceptor allows users to create mock APIs quickly and easily with minimal configuration.
 Users can define endpoints in just a few clicks, making it accessible for both technical and non-technical team members.